 In 2013, the Tollway will begin construction of the primary interchange connections between I-294 and I-57 and at 147th Street.
 Work in 2013 also includes realigning a portion of Dixie Creek.
 The first phase of the project will be completed by the end of 2014.
 This work is part of the Tollway's new $12 billion capital program, Move Illinois: The Illinois Tollway Building the Future.

-Traffic on I-294 has been reduced to three lanes and the inside shoulders have been closed in both directions for about a mile north and south of I-57 as work begins to build the new ramp from northbound I-57 to northbound I-294.
+At I-57, traffic on I-294 is reduced to three lanes with shoulder closures in both directions for about a mile north and south of I-57 for construction of a new ramp from northbound I-57 to northbound I-294.